 A key component of our team is our student-mentor partnership.
 Our 12 mentors embody the individualism and diverse skill set that help guide Alpha+.
 Their occupations range from teachers to a railroad signal inspector, sharing their vast knowledge and real-world skills with the team.
 Our team’s founder has earned numerous awards for his outstanding FIRST/STEM outreach.
 Over half of the mentors from our rookie year are still actively involved with our team.
 At age 85, “Grandpa Jim,” still fabricates robot parts!
 We have very close relationships with our mentors, and we learn much from each other.
 As awareness of FIRST increases, we are happily seeing a rise in the number of new mentors.

 Alpha+ is passionate about FIRST!
-Last year, we launched a campaign to recruit new members.
-We wrote letters to students, gave presentations and submitted articles to the school paper.
+Over the years we have launched a campaign to recruit new members.
+We've written letters to students, gave presentations and submitted articles to the school paper.
 The art class painted a large Alpha+ logo outside a science classroom and we created a FIRST hallway bulletin board.
-Our efforts resulted in increased membership!

 At the middle school, Alpha+ provided startup funding and a practice table for FLL Team 14910 Omega.
 Four team members mentored Omega throughout their season.
 They advanced to the State Championship, and we partnered with them to raise funds for their trip.
 With our assistance, Omega started another FLL team, 16096 Alpha’Bots.
 Mentoring both teams has fostered relationships and self-confidence.